QSTPT/Streaming-Chat-Bot/README.md

 - temperature, max_token, stop_sequence has been set.
 - Token Usage per conversation is tracked.
 - Websocket manager for Multiple users streaming at once.
-- Built-in logic to handle max Token hits.
+- Built-in logic to handle `max Token hits`.

 #